Frequently Asked Questions

 What are your shop hours?

-We are currently APPOINTMENT ONLY, but same-day/same-week appointments are possible, based on artist availability.
+We are currently open for Appointments from 10am-7pm all week, with same-day walk-in availability Tuesdays through Saturdays.
 Please contact the shop by texting 510-629-0320 to check availability.

 Do you accept walk-ins?